Lawson Crouse Game Preview: Coyotes vs. Avalanche

-The Arizona Coyotes, Lawson Crouse among them, play the Colorado Avalanche on Saturday at 9:00 PM ET, at Ball Arena.
-Prop bets for Crouse in that upcoming Coyotes-Avalanche game are available, so check out our stats to help you.
+The Arizona Coyotes, Lawson Crouse included, will face the Colorado Avalanche on Wednesday, December 27, 2023 at 9:00 PM ET.
+Considering a bet on Crouse?
+We have numbers and figures to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.